ha/fraggle/README.md

 *Monitoring cluster activity*

   Fraggle monitors new Doozer nodes that come and go.
-This enables Doozer to keep an up-to-date list of available nodes it can connect to in the case of a connection loss.
+This enables Fraggle to keep an up-to-date list of available nodes it can connect to in the case of a connection loss.